makskliczkowski/DAC_Reference/README.md

 ## Connection and installation

-It is possible to remotely connect to Linux kernel of Beaglebone and therfore control it from simply built class included in spi_set.py file.
+It is possible to remotely connect to Linux kernel of Beaglebone and therfore control it from simple built in class included in spi_set.py file.

 The device also runs server on IP 192.168.0.20 on 5555 PORT.
 You can control it via SPCI commands.
+The server starts by using methods from SCPI_server.py that take Message class instance as a parameter to parse and execute client requests.